 Many DUIs are classed as misdemeanors in California, especially for first offenders.
 However, multiple offenders or certain circumstances can raise the level of penalty to a felony.
-While you should never drink and drive, it’s good to know the difference between misdemeanor DUI and felony DUI if you’re charged with one.
+While you should never drink and drive, it is good to know the difference between misdemeanor DUI and felony DUI if you are charged with one.

 What Is a Misdemeanor?

-- Although all criminal offenses may appear on a background check, a misdemeanor conviction does not follow you around the way felony status
+- Although all criminal offenses may appear on a background check, a misdemeanor conviction does not follow you around the way a felony conviction does.

 In some cases, a DUI is tried as a felony.
 This is mainly when: